Cloud-Blaze/ai-context-vault/README.md

   - **Custom Modes:** Tailor profiles for unique projects or personal branding.

 - **Storage & Security:**
-  Profiles are stored locally and securely synced via GitHub Gist with encryption provided by Cloudflare’s WebCrypto API.
+  Profiles are stored locally and securely synced via GitHub Gist with encryption provided by Cloudflare's WebCrypto API.

 ---